Action of 28 November 1751: Background

 Europe had been embroiled in war since the War of the Austrian Succession, a complex and global conflict occurring over who would succeed the deceased Holy Roman Emperor, Charles VI.
 Although Charles spent his entire life trying to ensure that his daughter, Maria Theresa, would succeed him as rule of the Hapsburg dominions, many nations in Europe refused to accept the ascension.
 Despite this, she was able to defend her territory and in the Treaty of Aix-la-Chapelle, managed to secure recognition from the states that had opposed her as Queen of the Habsburg dominions.
 Spain had involved herself in the war, and its navy had engaged in several battles with the British, such as the engagement off Havana.
 Thus, the Spanish fleets were crewed with experienced sailors, a valuable advantage for any future conflicts Spain found herself in.
 After the peace treaty was signed, Spain was freed from any potential threat from other European powers.
 However, the naval administration of Spain was keenly aware that the Spanish fleets needed to put to sea and engage in combat to ensure they retained their experience for the coming years.

 The Barbary corsairs had long plagued Christian countries, plundering their ships and enslaving their crews.
 Many daring corsairs even raided coastal villages and kidnapped villagers to sell into slavery.
 This formed a significant part of the economies of the Barbary states, which were autonomous vassals of the Ottoman Empire.
 Spain was resolved to end this threat to them by any means necessary, and the Marquis of Ensenada was ordered to assemble two naval divisions with the aim of engaging with the Barbary corsairs and to prevent the sailors of the Spanish fleet from remaining inactive and losing any experience they had gained from the war.
 Both divisions were dispatched to patrol the Barbary coast, where Barbary galliots and other minor warships were frequently captured by the Spanish, but no significant engagement took place before November 1751.
-Around the same time, two Algerine corsairs sailed around the Iberian peninsula to carry out commerce raiding on Christian ships, posing a threat to the maritime trade of Spain.
-Before the two fleets encountered each other, the two corsairs had already captured several Christian merchant ships, enslaving any of those they didn't kill.
+Around the same time, two Algerine corsairs sailed around the Iberian Peninsula to carry out commerce raiding on Christian ships, posing a threat to the maritime trade of Spain.
+Before the two fleets encountered each other, the two corsairs had already captured several Christian merchant ships, enslaving any of those they did not kill.